filebrowser/filebrowser/www/docs/installation.md

 >
 > When using [bind mounts](https://docs.docker.com/engine/storage/bind-mounts/), that is, when you mount a path on the host in the container, you must manually ensure that they have the correct **permissions**.
 Docker does not do this automatically for you.
 The host directories must be readable and writable by the user running inside the container.
 You can use the [`chown`](https://linux.die.net/man/1/chown) command to change the owner of those paths.

 File Browser is now up and running.
-Read the ["First Book"](#first-boot) section for more information.
+Read the ["First Boot"](#first-boot) section for more information.

 ### S6 Overlay Image